 Operations of Object Groups:

 Object Group icons will have a set of context menu operations different from those of the simulation object context menu.
+This is an extensive menu, it should probably also be in the menu bar.
 Unless otherwise noted, the following operations are presented as context menu operations on the Object Group icon:

 Create Object Group: context menu operation on the workspace.
 All currently selected objects are made members of the group.
 Selected objects which are a member of another group are quietly removed from that other group.